Website Manager

 Section 2.
 Special meetings or workshops may be called by the President to cover specific topics.

-A. There must be at least a one-week notice given and the Officers must be informed of the topics.
+A. There must be at least one week’s notice given and the Officers must be informed of the topics.

 B. The meeting will follow modified rules as follows: